pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 ## Overview

 One of the keys to diagnose the issues is to look at the trace files.
-Kudu service as well as its application write traces to Logfiles folder (see [[File structure on Azure]]).
+Kudu service as well as its application write traces to /Logfiles folder (see [[File structure on Azure]]).
 Logstream endpoint (/logstream) enables developers to view live traces as they are being written allowing the real-time diagnostics.

 ## Using /logstream

 By simply connecting to <kudu-service-url>/logstream, you will be able to get the live streaming of traces.
+The /logstream watches all the files changes under /LogFiles and its sub folder.
+To scope the live traces to certain providers, you may additional specify the path.

+* /logstream/git/trace => kudu related traces intended for diagnostic kudu issues.
+* /logstream/git/deployment => kudu deployment traces intended for application developers/operators.
+* /logstream/application => application traces.
+* /logstream/http => iis logs.

+etc.

 ### Lifetime /logstream